WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/FirearmAction.md

 * `Time`: \<Integer\>
   * The time in ticks it takes to open weapon
 * `Mechanics`: \<Mechanics\>
+  * Delayed sound plays will be cancelled if firearm actions are cancelled
   * See [the wiki for mechanics](General.md#mechanics)

 #### `Close`: